kamalikap/Amazon-Polly-Text-to-Speech-converter/README.md

     * Create Role
         * Select Lambda then Next
         * Create Policy
-             > click Json and paste the lambdapolicy.json.
+             * click Json and paste the lambdapolicy.json.
-             > Name- Lambda-policy-polly
+             * Name- Lambda-policy-polly
-             >Description -Lambda-policy-polly and Create Policy
+             *Description -Lambda-policy-polly and Create Policy
     * Go  back to create role and then lambda, then search for "Lambda-policy-polly", next.
       * Role name- Lambda-policy-polly
       * Description- Lambda-policy-polly
       * Create Role

 6. Open Lambda and create a function
-    .
-Author from Scratch, then
+    * Author from Scratch, then
-         Name- PostReader_New-posts
+        *Name- PostReader_New-posts
-         Runtime- Python 2.7
+        *Runtime- Python 2.7
-         Role-Choose existing role
+        *Role-Choose existing role
-         Existing role - Lambda-policy-polly then create function .
-Copy the code from newposts.py to function code.
+        *Existing role - Lambda-policy-polly then create function
+    * Copy the code from newposts.py to function code.
-    .
-Copy "DB_TABLE_NAME" then paste it to environmental variables as key then write value as "posts".
+    * Copy "DB_TABLE_NAME" then paste it to environmental variables as key then write value as "posts".
 Copy whole "arn" of newposts in SNS and paste it.
-        > DB_TABLE_NAME - posts
+        * DB_TABLE_NAME - posts
-        > SNS_TOPIC - arn:aws:sns:us-east-1:307328585937:new_posts
+        * SNS_TOPIC - arn:aws:sns:us-east-1:307328585937:new_posts
-    .
-Basic description - This post creates dynamodb.
+    * Basic description - This post creates dynamodb.
-    .
-Click Save.
+    * Click Save.
-    .
-Click Test
+    * Click Test
-       > Event name- HelloJoanna
+       * Event name- HelloJoanna
-       > Get sample.json from directory and paste in the json file.
+       * Get sample.json from directory and paste in the json file.
-       > Click Create
+       * Click Create
-       > Click Test
+       * Click Test
-       > Click on Details
+       * Click on Details

 7. Go to DynamoDB under Databases.
-    .
-Click Tables-> posts->items-> The post is created with unique ID.
+    * Click Tables-> posts->items-> The post is created with unique ID.

 8. Creating second Lambda function-
-    .
-Call it "PostReader_ConvertToAudio" and do the same specifications and create the function.
+    * Call it "PostReader_ConvertToAudio" and do the same specifications and create the function.
-    .
-In Designer click SNS
+    * In Designer click SNS
-    .
-In Configure trigger select new_posts and click Add then Save.
+    * In Configure trigger select new_posts and click Add then Save.
-    .
-Go to Function code- and paste the converttoaudio.py code.
+    * Go to Function code- and paste the converttoaudio.py code.
-    .
-In the Environmental variables, we have :
+    * In the Environmental variables, we have :
-       > DB_TABLE_NAME - posts
+       * DB_TABLE_NAME - posts
-       > BUCKET_NAME -poly.mp3
+       * BUCKET_NAME -poly.mp3
-    .
-Basic settings- This lambda function converts my text to audio and saves in S3.
+    * Basic settings- This lambda function converts my text to audio and saves in S3.
 Click Save.
-       > Timeout-5 min.
+       * Timeout-5 min.

  9. Third lambda function is to "Get Posts"
-    .
-Create a function & Call it "PostReader_GetPosts" and do the same specifications and create the function.
+    * Create a function & Call it "PostReader_GetPosts" and do the same specifications and create the function.
-    .
-Go to Function code- and paste the getposts.py code.
+    * Go to Function code- and paste the getposts.py code.
-    .
-In the Environmental variables, we have :
+    * In the Environmental variables, we have :
-       > DB_TABLE_NAME - posts
+       * DB_TABLE_NAME - posts
-    .
-Basic settings- This gets all posts from our DynamoDB Table.
+    * Basic settings- This gets all posts from our DynamoDB Table.
 Click Save.
-    .
-Click Test
+    * Click Test
-       > Event name- TestEvent
+       * Event name- TestEvent
-       > {
+       * {
   			"postId": "*"
 		 }
-       > Click Create
+       * Click Create
-       > Click Test
+       * Click Test
-       > Click on Details
+       * Click on Details

 10. Go to API Gateway
-    .
-Create API
+    * Create API
-    .
-API name - PostReaderAPI
+    * API name - PostReaderAPI
-    .
-Description - My API for polly
+    * Description - My API for polly
-    .
-Create API
+    * Create API
-    .
-Actions and "Create Method"
+    * Actions and "Create Method"
-    .
-Select "GET" and click on the tick
+    * Select "GET" and click on the tick
-    .
-In Lambda function select PostReader_GetPOsts and click Save.
+    * In Lambda function select PostReader_GetPOsts and click Save.
-    .
-Select "POST" and click on the tick
+    * Select "POST" and click on the tick
-    .
-In Lambda function select PostReader_NewPOsts and click Save.
+    * In Lambda function select PostReader_NewPOsts and click Save.
-    .
-Click Actions and "Enable CORS" and click on Enable CORS and YES.
+    * Click Actions and "Enable CORS" and click on Enable CORS and YES.
 This will allow the API to interact with the S3 posts.
-    .
-Click on "GET", then Method Request, then " URL Query string parameters"
+    * Click on "GET", then Method Request, then " URL Query string parameters"
-       > Add query string - postId and click tick.
+       * Add query string - postId and click tick.
-    .
-Click on "GET", then Integration Request, then " Mapping Templates".
+    * Click on "GET", then Integration Request, then " Mapping Templates".
-       > Select- "When there are no templates defined (recommended)"
+       * Select- "When there are no templates defined (recommended)"
-       > Add mapping - application/json, click tick.
+       * Add mapping - application/json, click tick.
-       > get mappings.json and paste it on the box.
+       * get mappings.json and paste it on the box.
-    .
-Click on "/", then Actions- Deploy API, click on deployment stage- New stage,  name, description - "prod".
+    * Click on "/", then Actions- Deploy API, click on deployment stage- New stage,  name, description - "prod".
 Click Deploy.
-    .
-Copy the Invoke URL and paste it in var END_Point.
+    * Copy the Invoke URL and paste it in var END_Point.

 11. Go to S3
-   .
-Create new bucket - "help-me-to-learn-polly" and click on it.
+   * Create new bucket - "help-me-to-learn-polly" and click on it.
-      > Permissions- Bucket Policy
+      * Permissions- Bucket Policy
-      > Copy paste the existing bucket policy code- "bucketpolicypermissions.json" and paste it.
+      * Copy paste the existing bucket policy code- "bucketpolicypermissions.json" and paste it.
-      > Change the Resource to "arn:aws:s3:::help-me-to-learn-polly", click Save.
+      * Change the Resource to "arn:aws:s3:::help-me-to-learn-polly", click Save.
-      > Click the bucket then add- "index.html", "scripts.js", "style.css".
+      * Click the bucket then add- "index.html", "scripts.js", "style.css".
 Click on the link in index.html to get the page and type "*" in the Search box.

 12. Go to DynamoDB-> tables->posts-> items-> actions-> Delete.